flintlib/python-flint/README.md

 * Support for subclassing (maybe, not a priority)
 * Improved printing and string input/output
 * IPython hooks (TeX pretty-printing etc.)
-* Python 3.x support
+* Python 3.x support (should mostly work, needs minor touches)
 * Windows support

 License
 ------------

 Python-FLINT is licensed MIT.
-FLINT and Arb are GPL v2+.
+FLINT and Arb are LGPL v2.1+.